Tips to help encourage your children to read this winter

 - Ensure reading materials are readily available in your home and carry them with you everywhere – including in your car and when you go to appointments where you might have to wait.

-- Introduce youngsters to a book series to help keep reading interest high.
+- Introduce youngsters to a book series to help keep reading interest high over time.

 - Regularly take your children to the library to attend some of the many activities appropriate for their age and to pick out books.
 Allowing them to choose what they want to read helps nurture lifelong readers.